airesearchuwt/spamGAN/spamGAN+GPT2/README.md

 ## Data

-In spamGAN+GPT2 training, we provide two datasets: Opinion Spam, and Yelp Reviews.
+In spamGAN+GPT2 training, we use two datasets: Opinion Spam, and Yelp Reviews.
 To leverage the most power of GPT-2, we convert the dataset from plain text to bpe txt files.
 The example datasets can be viewed in the [example_datasets](./example_datasets).
 The `minrun` series is a small subset of